SAP-archive/teched2020-DT261/exercises/ex0/README.md

 ## Set up your IDE
 First you will make your IDE ready and import the exercise application so that you can start coding.

-1. Open SAP Business Application Studio as described in the prerequisites section.
+1. Open SAP Business Application Studio as described in [this tutorial](https://developers.sap.com/tutorials/appstudio-onboarding.html).
+You should see the `Dev Spaces` screen before proceeding to the next step.

 2. Create a new dev space using the displayed button.
 Give it a name, then select `SAP Cloud Business Application`, and click `Create Dev Space`.
 <br>![](/exercises/ex0/images/dev_space_creation.png)